There’s a local paper rolled up in a rubber band

 We have a phrase in a group I run—

 Sometimes I listen to music that goes along with my mood or state of mind.
 And when no one else is around to validate how I’m feeling, it’s nice in those times to listen to songs that acknowledge those feelings.
 (Show of hands—who else has listened to a sad love song a million times after a romantic breakup?)
 But sometimes I get sick and tired of feeling sick and tired, and that’s when I listen to music that will help change how I’m feeling.
+What music might change your mood for the better?

 ~Stephanie Bolton, MA, MT-BC, FAMI